-MASS is composed of the Standards, Planning, and Reporting Team, the Monitoring Team, and the Assessment and TMDL Team.
+MASS is composed of the Standards, Planning, and Reporting Team; the Monitoring Team; and the Assessment and TMDL Team.
 The Standards, Planning, and Reporting Team focuses on water quality standards development, interpretation of standards, quality assurance, and maintenance of the WQMP/CPP.
 Like many states, MASS uses a targeted, rotational watershed approach to ambient water quality monitoring.
 The Monitoring Team conducts 2-year monitoring surveys.
 The 2-year approach allows for additional sampling events and long-term instrument data collection and provides an opportunity for a mid-survey assessment to tailor data collection in the second year of monitoring.
 In addition, MASS can more effectively capture seasonal and annual variability in water quality and mitigate the influence of extreme hydrologic events, such as drought or flood, occurring in year 1 of the survey.
 The Assessment and TMDL Team is responsible for assessing waters against standards, producing the biennial Integrated Report, developing TMDLs, and preparing TMDL alternatives in cooperation with WPS.
 As noted in Section 4.2.4, a WBP may serve as a TMDL alternative for a stream in Category 5R.
 MASS conducts water quality assessments with the assistance of other agencies and bureaus.
 Water quality assessments are a major component in evaluating the success of the NPS Management Program.
-These assessment process and how MASS contributes to watershed-based planning is in Sections 4.1 and 4.3.1 above.
+These assessments are mandated by Section 106 of the CWA (33 USC 1256).
+More information on the assessment process and how MASS contributes to watershed-based planning is in Sections 4.1 and 4.3.1 above.